 You guys are going to LOVE this Instant Pot Coq Au Vin.
 Seriously.
 It is SO.
 DARN.
 EASY.
 It really is perfect for those busy weeknights, I’m not just saying that to grab your attention.

-Instead of throwing a frozen pizza in the oven, you can make this amazing sophisticated meal in just 30 minutes!
-And half of that time is spent in the Instant Pot while you do you.
+Instead of throwing a frozen pizza in the oven, you can make this amazing sophisticated meal in under an hour!
+And most of that cook time is spent in the Instant Pot while you do you.